stryker-mutator/stryker-net/docs/mutations.md

 | `a^b` | `~(a^b)` |

 ## Regular Expressions (_regex_)
-For the full list of all available regex mutators, see the [regex mutator docs](./regex-mutators.md).
+For the full list of all available regex mutations, see the [regex mutator docs](./regex-mutations.md).